Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ### Creating AWS for S3

-Go to Amzon Web Services page and login or register
+Go to Amazon Web Services page and login or register

-•You should be redirected to AWS Managment Console, if not click onto AWS logo in top left corner or click Services icon and choose Console Home
+•You should be redirected to AWS Management Console, if not click onto AWS logo in top left corner or click Services icon and choose Console Home

 •Below the header AWS Services click into All Services and find S3 under Storage